dartmouth-cs52-20X/lab2-quizzical-jeremy-washam/README.md

 # CS52 Lab 2: Which Bojack Horseman Character Are You?

+## Resubmit note

+Just updated this for my resubmit.
+I didn't change too much; the biggest difference is that I figured out how to add a non-selected state (which makes it look a lot better in my opinion).
+This also solved the problem of having no selected state for the image question.

 ## Overview

 For this project, I built a Buzzfeed style quiz to determine which character you are most similar to from the show Bojack Horseman.
 The closest inspiration for the style of my page was this (from The Quiz), https://www.thequiz.com/which-bojack-horseman-character-are-you/ (which has a similar structure of question, image, answer choices).
 However, I like the style and content of my own page a lot more, and it's quite different.